stevetasticsteve/django-lexicon/README.md

 ## Documentation
 - A documentation app should teach users, particularly admins about all the features available
 - Deployment documentation.
 Docker commands, nginx config, env file

+## Testing
+- Initial tests for all current features needs completing

+## Logging
+- Logs need to be read to see if they are useful enough, or if they need tweaking